 However, the first installment, a launch title for the 32X hardware, being essentially a Sega Genesis game with some Mode 7-like BG effects, did not do well.
 Only the first two titles made it overseas as a consequence.

 - Tempo (32X): The very first title.
 Tempo can Goomba Stomp and attack using kicks and stunning projectiles.

 This game provides examples of:

-- American Kirby is Hardcore: The US box art for the first game tried to make the main character look like a photo-realistic mutant grasshopper man, rippling with muscles and using kung-fu.
+- American Kirby Is Hardcore: The US box art for the first game tried to make the main character look like a photo-realistic mutant grasshopper man, rippling with muscles and using kung-fu.
 This may have been poked fun at in the lowest-earned ending image, which in turn is the basis for the third game's "Macho Body" forms.
 The US box art also tried to pass his big black eyes off as shades , in a clear attempt at making him look like a Mascot with Attitude.

 - Family-Unfriendly Death: In the first game.
 While most of the death animations are comical in nature, the drowning animation involves Tempo's head simply bobbing above the water, completely motionless.

 - Fanservice: In Super Tempo, one of the ending images involves 13-Kaidan Katy taking a bath with her nipples narrowly covered up by soap bubbles, while a similarly-naked Muscle Tempo covers himself in the background.

 - Final Boss: Zenza/King Dirge in the first two games.
 Super Tempo, on the other hand...